- Have a question that's not listed?

 - The main library for CUA is Mullen Library, located on the Catholic University of America campus between the National Shrine of the Immaculate Conception and the Brookland-CUA Metro stop.

-There are also 4 libraries on campus in the University Libraries system, with special collections in Engineering/Architecture/Math, Music, Nursing/Biology, and Physics.
+There are also 4 libraries on campus in the University Libraries system, with special collections in Architecture & Planning, Music, Nursing/Biology, and Physics.
 See Campus Map for their locations.

 The CUA School of Law maintains its own library.

 The street address for the CUA campus is 620 Michigan Avenue, Northeast, Washington, DC 20064.

 - The CUA Libraries are open to the public for research.
 All patrons must show a photo ID to the guard at the front door, and those not affiliated with CUA or one of the WRLC schools must sign in.

 Members of the CUA community can see more about their borrowing privileges.

 - In general, your Cardinal Card should be automatically added into the system; however, in some special cases, if your Cardinal Card is not added, you can register your card online.

 - CUA alumni are entitled to special borrower status once they have obtained an Alumni Association Card from the CUA Office of Alumni Affairs.

 - Alumni may borrow circulating material from the CUA Libraries for a three-week loan period.
 Alumni do not have borrowing privileges at the other WRLC schools.
 Please check Alumni Relations website for access to the library online databases.